Get a demo of Culture Amp

 How does Malaysia (1000-5000) compare?

-People in Malaysia (1000-5000) were much more positive than average regarding Action, Service & Quality Focus, and Company Performance.
+People in Malaysia (1000-5000) were much more positive than average regarding Feedback & Recognition, Company Performance, and Innovation.

-On the lower side, people in Malaysia (1000-5000) had much lower favorable scores than average in Voice, Engagement, and Inclusion.
+On the lower side, people in Malaysia (1000-5000) had much lower favorable scores than average in Engagement and Enablement.

-People working in Malaysia (1000-5000) are more engaged than Benelux and DACH.
+People working in Malaysia (1000-5000) are more engaged than Benelux, DACH, and Central Europe.
 People working in Malaysia (1000-5000) are less engaged than APAC, North America, Middle East, and Africa.

-The highest scoring question for Malaysia (1000-5000) had 86% of people agreeing that they know how their work contributes to the goals of %[Company]% (-3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Malaysia (1000-5000) had 88% of people agreeing that We are genuinely supported if they choose to make use of flexible working arrangements (+4% compared to overall) while they were generally most positive about Management.

-People in Malaysia (1000-5000) were generally least favourable about Voice, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 20% of people disagreeing (-3% below average).
+People in Malaysia (1000-5000) were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 19% of people disagreeing (-4% below average).

 How long do people stay?